 Time and again Epicurus and his followers return to the theme of limits:

-Gina Rheinhart, one of the richest women of the world, sits in an expensive restaurant with a group of business leaders and orders the most expensive bottle of wine at $3000 a bottle.
-As the steward fills her glass, Gina orders him to keep pouring, spilling most of it on the table, just to deprive her dinner companions.
+One of the richest women of the world, sits in an expensive restaurant with a group of business leaders and orders the most expensive bottle of wine at $3000 a bottle.
+As the steward fills her glass, she orders him to keep pouring, spilling most of it on the table, just to demonstrate her wealth, status and power to deprive her dinner companions.

 Epicurus understood the gelding of desire and the search for happiness as one and the same thing: in fact it was impossible to have one without the other.